Also known as: Meadow Clover, Cow Clover, Trefoil, Wild Clover, Purple Clover

 Is Red Clover safe to take daily?

 Red Clover has a Cooling energy and Sweet post-digestive effect.
 Key cautions: Red clover contains phytoestrogens and should be used with caution by individuals with hormone-sensitive conditions (estrogen-receptor-positive breast cancer, endometriosis, uterine fibroids).
 However, research suggests that red clover isoflavones preferentially bind to ER-beta (associated with anti-proliferative effects) rather than ER-alpha, and the clinical risk profile may be more favorable than initially assumed.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Red Clover?

 Dried flowers: 4-12 grams daily as infusion.
 Tincture (1:5): 6-12 ml daily in divided doses.
 Standardized isoflavone extract: 40-80 mg total isoflavones daily (the dose used in most clinical trials).
 Capsules: 500 mg dried flower, 2-3 times daily.
 For menopausal support, consistent daily use for 3-6 months is typically needed for full effect.
 For blood purification, a 6-8 week course is traditional.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Red Clover with other herbs?